tux4kids/tuxmath/docs/README.txt

   Command Line Options
   --------------------
     NOTE: editing the config file is now a much better way to control the behavior of Tuxmath - SEE BELOW.
+There is also a simple GUI-based config program packaged with the Windows build.

     The following command-line options can be sent to the program.
      --optionfile filename - play game based on settings in the named file (see